Disciplines within information technology

 Earn professional recognition

-You can also choose to study units at Deakin that lead to Cisco certification.
-This gives you a relevant, practical qualification, as well as an advantage over other graduates when you apply for jobs.
+You can also choose to study Deakin units that lead to Cisco certification, giving you a relevant and practical qualification, as well as an advantage over other graduates when you apply for jobs.

 Deakin encouraged me to try new things, and not be afraid to explore areas of game design I previously ignored, or weren't even aware existed.